REHABILITATION AND PHYSICAL THERAPY

 BODY COMPOSITION HISTORY

-Track trends of patient progress to monitor success of program
+Track trends of patient progress to monitor the success of the program

-Patient progress is tracked through subjective measurement screenings and patient-reported outcomes, making it harder to track progress precisely and objectively.
+Frequently, patient progress may be tracked through subjective measurement screenings and patient-reported outcomes, making it harder to track progress precisely and objectively.
 Objective measures of weight, skeletal muscle mass, percent body fat, and ECW/TBW allow progress in body composition and inflammation to be recorded and tracked throughout a rehabilitation program.

 ACTUAL CASE